‘A moment of peril’: Biden’s coronavirus response collides with case spikes

 But governors who rolled back mask mandates and other restrictions are mostly shrugging him off.

 North Dakota Gov. Doug Burgum (R) — who tearfully begged residents last year to wear masks and to stop demonizing those who did — said he would face a credibility crisis if he reinstated a mask mandate after lifting it in January.
-Less than 30 people in North Dakota are hospitalized with the virus, compared with more than 300 in November when Burgum imposed it.
+Fewer than 30 people in North Dakota are hospitalized with the virus, compared with more than 300 in November when Burgum imposed it.
 Most new cases are among young people and college students, who are far less likely to get severely ill and overload hospitals, Burgum said.

-Burgum said that reinstating the mandate could be interpreted as “a huge overreach by government.”
+Burgum said reinstating the mandate could be interpreted as “a huge overreach by government.”

 Administration officials say most conversations with governors now center on a single issue: They want more shots.
 Michigan Gov. Gretchen Whitmer (D) last week appealed to the White House to rush doses to her state and other areas where the virus is surging.
 Whitmer in February rolled back some restrictions on indoor dining and, as in North Dakota, the increase in cases has been driven by younger residents.
 Like Burgum, she has not reversed the rollbacks.